cybera/fellowship-iris-example/report/DemoScript.md

   {
 ```

-If you wanted to accept changes from both - 18,18 figure size and 14 font size - you might make the mistake of taking adjusting it as follows:
+If you wanted to accept changes from both - say, e.g., setting the figure size to 18,18 and the font size to 14 -
+you might make the mistake of taking adjusting it as follows:

 ```
 ** Incorrect Merge **